-Time required: 35 minutes
+Time required: 40 minutes

-ACTIVITY 4: ONE IN A BILLION
+ACTIVITY 3: ONE IN A BILLION

 In this experiment, students follow a set of instructions to dilute a solution of food colouring and water.
 Students will convert food colouring/water ratios to the measurements used in air quality science: parts per million (ppm) and parts per billion (ppb).
-They will compare the ratios they've created to the ratios of various gases present in the atmosphere as well as the established hourly objectives for certain air pollutants in Alberta.
+They will compare the ratios they've created to the ratios of various gases present in the atmosphere as well as the established limits for certain pollutants in Alberta.
 In doing so, students will recognize that pollutants need only to be present in small concentrations to cause damage to living things.

-- How different is 1 part per million from 1 part per billion? - Why are air pollutant concentrations measured using ppm and ppb?
+- What does part per million (ppm) and part per billion (ppb) mean? - How different is 1 part per million from 1 part per billion? - Why are air pollutant concentrations measured using ppm and ppb?